 Are you concerned that by recording too many funny songs, people

+won't take you as seriously?
 No, because when you get down to it, I've

 really only released one funny song, "Some Beach," and really I've had more